Which of the following is an advantage of sexual reproduction ove... | Channels for Pearson+

 1

-Understand the key difference between sexual and asexual reproduction.
-Sexual reproduction involves the combination of genetic material from two parents, while asexual reproduction involves a single parent producing offspring that are genetically identical to itself.
+Understand the key difference between sexual and asexual reproduction: Sexual reproduction involves the combination of genetic material from two parents, while asexual reproduction involves a single organism reproducing without the genetic input of another.

-Evaluate the benefits of increased genetic diversity.
-Genetic diversity can enhance a population's ability to adapt to changing environments and can increase the chances of survival against diseases and other challenges.
+Evaluate the advantages of genetic diversity: Increased genetic diversity can lead to a greater ability for a population to adapt to new challenges, such as diseases or environmental changes, enhancing the survival and evolution of the species.

-Compare this with asexual reproduction.
-Asexual reproduction, while efficient and requiring only one parent, results in offspring that are clones of the parent, lacking genetic variation.
+Compare with asexual reproduction: Asexual reproduction produces genetically identical offspring, which can be advantageous in stable environments but may limit adaptability to new conditions.

-Conclude that the primary advantage of sexual reproduction over asexual reproduction is the increased genetic diversity it provides, which can be beneficial for the survival and evolution of a species.
+Conclude that the primary advantage of sexual reproduction over asexual reproduction is the increased genetic diversity, which provides a greater potential for adaptation and survival in diverse and changing environments.

 Watch next